NSS-Data-Instructional-Stuff/data-analytics/projects/yelp-charlotte/README.md

 1. Use the connection you created in the setup exercise to connect to the Yelp Database on AWS (**Get External Data --> Existing Connections**).
 If the connection does not still exist, create it again.

-2. Select to write a query to specify the data to import.
+2. Select the option to write a query to specify the data to import.
 The full dataset contains more than 6.6 million reviews, so we will use SQL queries to only pull in the relevant ones.

     a.
 First, we will bring in all Charlotte businesses: